Donor egg treatment at Advanced Fertility Center of Chicago

 - When the lining is thick enough, progesterone is started to synchronize development of the lining with the embryos

 Making a receptive uterine lining

 Egg donation processWhen the donor's follicles are mature, an egg aspiration procedure is performed to remove the eggs from her ovaries.
-The eggs are then fertilized in the laboratory with the sperm of the infertile woman's male partner.
+The eggs are then fertilized in the laboratory with the sperm of the infertile woman's male partner or with donor sperm.

 Timing of donor egg fertilization with the recipient's uterine receptivity